 Widespread availability of electric vehicle (EV) charging stations is critical to ensuring that EV drivers can quickly and easily charge up their vehicles.
 This helps reduce both real and perceived barriers to EV adoption, increasing the rate of EV ownership in the community.
-A large number of EV charging stations can also encourage EV drivers from other communities to stop in San Mateo, which can provide economic opportunities.
+A large number of appropriately located EV charging stations can also encourage EV drivers from other communities to stop in San Mateo, which can provide economic opportunities.
 The City can ensure that EV drivers are not challenged to find a charging station at both public and private facilities.
+With the passage of the Advanced Clean Trucks rule in 2020, the Advanced Clean Cars II rule in 2022 and the Advanced Clean Fleets rule in 2023, state regulations require all sales of new light-duty vehicles to be zero-emission by 2035 and sales of new medium-duty and heavy-duty vehicles to be zero-emission by 2036.